SciGaP/simccs-maptool/README.md

 1. Follow the instructions for installing the [Airavata Django Portal](https://github.com/apache/airavata-django-portal)
-2. With the Django Portal virtual environment activated, clone this repo and install it into the portal's virtual environment
+2. With the Django Portal virtual environment activated, clone this repo and install it into the portal's virtual environment.
+Note, the `pip install` command will also run the JS frontend build and will require Node.js and Yarn installed (see the Airavata Django Portal installation instructions for more details).

    ```
    git clone https://github.com/SciGaP/simccs-maptool.git